 6-6 Hiking racks or extensions to gunnels.

-6-7 No standing or running rigging may be lead through the deck or cabin top.
+6-7 Standing or running rigging led through the deck or cabin top.

 6-8 Waterbags or weight devices designed to artificially increase the weight of the crew or improve yachts upwind stability.